 - 600 g full fat soft cheese I used Philadelphia and Waitrose full fat creme cheese

-- 1 tsp vanilla powder fresh vanilla stick or essence
+- 1 teaspoon vanilla powder fresh vanilla stick or essence

 - 100 g icing sugar sieved

 - 260 ml double cream heavy cream

 - 400 g fresh strawberries washed (and halved just before using)

 - Line line an 8 inch or 21cm loose-bottomed or springform tin with baking parchment or aluminium foil.
 I use aluminium foil as I find it is easier to handle and moulds better.